Our Settlement Planning Services

 Domestic Asset Protection Trusts (DAPT)

 One’s assets may come at risk later in life, for a number of reasons.
-A DAPT is an irrevocable trust that offers the opportunity for lifelong planning and protection of assets.
-And this doesn’t just apply to settlements — anyone can get a DAPT to protect their assets at any time.
+A Domestic Asset Protection Trust is an irrevocable trust that offers the opportunity for lifelong planning and protection of assets.
+And this doesn’t just apply to settlements — anyone can get a Domestic Asset Protection Trust to protect their assets at any time.

-When a Medicare beneficiary receives a settlement due to an injury claim, a Medicare Set-Aside account may be required.
-A Medicare set aside is established in order to protect the claimant’s future Medicare rights and to ensure that the government does not discontinue their health benefits due to improper consideration of their settlement.
-Our team will provide you with all your options and work with the plaintiff, their family, and their attorney to choose the best course of action that ensures your compliance with government regulations.Learn More
+When a Medicare beneficiary receives a settlement from a personal injury lawsuit, a Medicare set aside account may be required.
+A Medicare set aside is established in order to protect the claimant’s future Medicare rights and to ensure that the government does not discontinue their health benefits due to improper consideration of the settlement money.
+Milestone’s team of settlement consultants will provide plaintiffs with all options and work with the plaintiff, their family, and their attorney to choose the best course of action to ensure future compliance with government regulations.Learn More

-This already complex environment is compounded by ever-evolving compliance requirements, disclosure guidelines, timelines, and ethics rules.
+The complex post-settlement financial environment is made more complicated by ever-evolving compliance requirements, disclosure guidelines, timelines, and ethics rules.
 Meticulous due diligence is required for the management of every critical detail in this process.
-From the negotiation of the settlement to the recovery from defendant(s), to the ultimate distribution to the claimants, our consultants are fluent in the nuances and complexities of mass tort and class action suits.
+From the negotiation of the settlement to the recovery from defendant(s), to the ultimate distribution to the claimants, our qualified settlement fund consultants are fluent in the nuances and complexities of mass tort and class action lawsuits.
 This extensive experience provides optimal results for our clients.Qualified Settlement Funds

 Government Benefits Planning

-Consideration of current and future eligibility of government benefits, such as Medicaid and Supplemental Security Income, is an integral part of the settlement planning process.
+Consideration of a plaintiff’s current and future eligibility of government benefits, such as Medicaid and Supplemental Security Income, must be an integral part of the settlement planning process.
 The government benefits an individual receives must first be acknowledged, and their guidelines must be adhered to, in order for any settlement plan to be successfully implemented.
 Our team members routinely perform this due diligence in order to assess the needs of each client.
 Only then do we move to formulate an appropriate settlement planning strategy that will allow a plaintiff to keep his or her benefits while being able to receive their personal injury settlement.Learn More

 Available specifically for personal injury victims, wrongful death cases, and Workers’ Compensation claims, a structured settlement is an innovative settlement planning solution that allows an injured party to receive their settlement over a designated time frame.
-The injured victim has the option to receive all or a portion of compensation from their settlement in a series of guaranteed tax-free payments custom designed to meet their future needs.
-They have the flexibility to receive any combination of a lump sum for immediate needs and designated payments for long-term necessities, and he or she is able to determine the frequency and amount of these continued payments.
+With a structured settlement, the injured party has the option to receive all or a portion of the compensation from his or her settlement in a series of guaranteed tax-free payments custom designed to meet their future needs.
+The plaintiff has the flexibility to receive any combination of a lump sum for immediate needs with designated periodic payments for long-term necessities, and he or she is able to determine the frequency and amount of these continued payments.

 Mediation & General Consulting

-Our collective experience, education, and specialties span the many services that comprise the settlement management industry.
-Known for proficiency and success, our team is frequently asked to provide insight and counsel for all facets of settlement planning in a variety of capacities, formal and informal.
+The Milestone team’s collective experience, education, and specialties span the many services that comprise the settlement planning industry.
+Known for proficiency and success, our settlement planning consultants are frequently asked to provide insight and counsel for all facets of settlement planning.

-Often we are called upon to be present in mediation.
+Often, we are called upon to be present in mediation.
 Involving a settlement planner in mediation gives the plaintiff a resource who can answer his or her financial questions, can be an advocate on behalf of the plaintiff, and can help interpret settlement offers that are being made to the injured party.
 A settlement expert can also share knowledge about using and preserving the settlement monies properly once they are received, whether that’s through a trust, a structured settlement, or another wealth management solution.
 Having a settlement planner present during mediation also reflects well on the attorney, showing that they are concerned about the well-being of their client and will take extra measures to make sure the settlement negotiations go in the plaintiff’s favor.Learn More

-In cases that do not involve personal injury, such as matrimonial litigation or selling a business or real estate, a non-qualified assignment (NQA) might be the best solution.
-A NQA is an assignment of an obligation to pay money in the future, and it gives a plaintiff the benefits of financial planning by spreading their assets over a long period of time, thus spreading the tax obligation, instead of receiving it in one lump sum (which would be taxable).
+In cases that do not involve personal injury, such as matrimonial litigation, employee litigation, or selling a business or real estate, a non-qualified assignment (NQA) might be the best settlement planning solution.
+A non-qualified assignment is an assignment of an obligation to pay money in the future.
+It gives a plaintiff the benefits of financial planning because he or she can spread their assets over a long period of time, thus spreading the tax obligation, instead of receiving them in one lump sum (which would be taxable).
 Additionally, a non-qualified assignment is useful for defendants because they can use this tool to settle non-physical injury claims and lawsuits and then rid themselves of the payment obligations.